liborty/random/README.md

     ri.ranvv_in(5,5,-10.,10.)?
 );
 ```

 `stringvv` is another utility function to enable display of generic vectors of vectors.
-We did not need to use it here since `Dislay` is implemented for `Rvv` type and we did not bother to extract the wrapped value (vector of vectors).
+We did not need to use it here since `Dislay` is implemented for `Rvv` type and we did not need to extract the wrapped value (vector of vectors).

 The results wrapped within all three return types: `Rnum,Rv,Rvv` can all be pattern extracted as needed with `if let`.